An Overview of Saline Breast Implants – Denver Aesthetic Surgery

-Patients undergoing a breast augmentation may select implants filled with saline or silicone.
+Patients undergoing a breast augmentation at our plastic surgery practice may select implants filled with saline or silicone.
 Saline breast implants consist of a sterile saltwater solution filling within a silicone outer shell.
 Saline implants are FDA approved for women over the age of 18.

 When performing a saline implant augmentation, the surgeon inserts a deflated implant and then pumps the saline solution into the implant through a small valve located at the base of the implant.
 The inflation valve seals automatically when the surgeon withdraws the connecting tube from the implant.